10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 Consider the mechanism illustrated in Figure \(\PageIndex{7}\).

-Let's assume that for this system the initial flux will be measured.
-We would like to derive equations that show J as a function of Aout (assuming that Ain is negligible over the time course of measuring the initial flux.
-Also, assume that the J facilitated is much greater than J passive.
+Let's assume that the initial flux will be measured for this system.
+We want to derive equations showing J as a function of Aout (assuming that Ain is negligible over the time of measuring the initial flux).
+Also, assume that the Jfacilitated >> Jpassive.
 In contrast to passive diffusion, JA is not proportional to Aout but rather to [Abound].

-JA is proportional to [RA], or
+JA is proportional to [RA] or

 \begin{equation}